Self-compassion: Exercises

 Self-compassion exercises generally consist of either a writing exercise, role-playing, or introspective contemplation, and are designed to foster self-kindness, mindfulness, and feelings of common humanity.
 Self-compassion exercises have been shown to be effective in increasing self-compassion, along with increases in self-efficacy, optimism, and mindfulness.
 These exercises have also been shown to decrease rumination.
 In individuals who were vulnerable to depression, one week of daily self-compassion exercises lead to reduced depression up to three months following the exercise, and increased happiness up to six months following the exercise, regardless of the pre-exercise levels of happiness.
+Self-compassion exercises have also been shown to benefit individuals with cancer.
+Studies show that self-compassion interventions, alongside cancer treatment, can improve negative symptoms such as emotional distress, fatigue, and body image.
+Studies show that compassion-based interventions have also been shown to improve both anxiety and depression in cancer patients.

 How would you treat a friend?

 This exercise asks the user to imagine that they are comforting a close friend who is going through a tough situation.
 The user is then asked to compare and contrast how they react internally to their own struggles, and to endeavour applying the same loving kindness to themselves that they would apply to a friend.